claudiamig/closer-to-the-sky/README.md

 By offering extracurricular training courses and cultural experiences to children and people from the favela, engaging them in the scientific creation and providing positive role models of scientists from Afrodescendant backgrounds, we wish to enrich their school curriculum and strengthen the chance they wish to stay in education after secondary school.

-## Our main goals
+## Our main goals (and UN Sustainable Development Goals)
 * Improve mental well-being of children and teenagers in the favela
 * Promote quality education, STEM and gender equality
 * Support cultural work and empower people of the favela

+## How we plan to achieve our goals (and UN Sustainable Development Goals)
+* Create educational material with a decolonized vision of science (SDG4: Quality education; SDG10: Reduced inequalities)
+* Implement classes in the community and train astro-guides (SDG11: Sustainable cities and communities; SDG16: Peace, justice and strong institutions)
+* Support contributors from the community (SDG8: Decent work and economic growth; SDG10: Reduced inequalities)

 ## Running Actions
 This project is being introduced in Ninho das Águias, a social-cultural project from the [PPG favela complex](https://en.wikipedia.org/wiki/Cantagalo%E2%80%93Pav%C3%A3o%E2%80%93Pav%C3%A3ozinho), one of the city’s oldest and most densely populated slums, its origin directly linked to the slavery heritage of Brazil’s society.
 Located in Copacabana, it makes a huge contrast with one of the richest neighborhoods of Rio de Janeiro.